The Disney World Monorail Resorts are some of the best places to stay on property. There’s just something special about being so close to the Magic.

 Contemporary Resort Dining

 California Grill: California Grill is a signature table-service restaurant at the top of the Contemporary.
 It’s my personal favorite Disney World restaurant.
-The food is outstanding and the views are breathtaking.
+The food is outstanding and the views of Magic Kingdom park and the fireworks are breathtaking.

 Chef Mickey’s: Chef Mickey’s is a character dining buffet featuring Mickey, Minnie, Donald, Goofy, and Pluto.
 The food is decent, but the draw is definitely the atmosphere and characters.
 The restaurant is located in the middle of the resort’s main floor, so it has a good view of the monorail traveling through the building.